 Handling Personal Injury Claims in Washington DC

 In spite of the misconceptions of many accident and medical malpractice lawyers, Washington D.C. is a good jurisdiction for personal injury lawyers to settle or take to verdict auto and truck accident and medical malpractice personal injury cases.
 Juries in Washington D.C. are largely extremely fair to personal injury victims and the system is also fair: unlike most jurisdictions in 2007, there is no cap on pain and suffering damages in Washington D.C.
-(For more information on the value of personal injury accident and malpractice cases in Washington D.C., click here.)

 The District of Columbia Court System is comprised of the Superior Court and the Court of Appeals.
 The Superior Court has five divisions: the Civil Division, the Criminal Division, the Family Division, the Domestic Violence Division and the Probate Division.
 Unlike most state courts, which are made up of different court systems that each have specific functions and separate jurisdictions, the Superior Court has jurisdiction over all legal matters in Washington D.C.
 The Court of Appeals handles all appeals of Superior Court cases.
 Any appeal from the District of Columbia Court of Appeals goes directly to the United States Supreme Court.